QuangNguyen2609/outread-challenge/README.md

 + **Word2Vec Embeddings**: Utilizes Word2Vec embeddings from the gensim library to represent text data as dense vectors.
 This captures semantic relationships between words and allows for measuring similarity between research paper abstracts based on their content.

 ### Clustering

-**K-means Clustering**: Implements K-means clustering to group research papers into clusters based on Embedding vectors.
++ **K-means Clustering**: Implements K-means clustering to group research papers into clusters based on embedding vectors.
 Determines the optimal number of clusters using silhouette analysis.
-There are two options for initialization are `random` and `k-means++`.
+There are two options for initialization: `random` and `k-means++`.

++ **DBSCAN Clustering**: Implements DBSCAN (Density-Based Spatial Clustering of Applications with Noise) to group research papers into clusters based on embedding vectors.
+It automatically finds the number of clusters based on density and can handle noise points.
+Key parameters include `eps` (maximum distance between two samples to be considered as in the same neighborhood) and `min_samples` (number of samples in a neighborhood for a point to be considered as a core point).
++ **Hierarchical Clustering**: Implements hierarchical clustering to group research papers into clusters based on embedding vectors.
+It builds a hierarchy of clusters and allows for different `linkage` methods such as `ward`, `complete`, `average`, and `single`.
+The number of clusters can be determined by specifying the desired number of clusters.

 ### Evaluation
 Evaluates clustering performance using `silhouette score` and `Davies-Bouldin Index` to measure how similar each paper is to its own cluster compared to other clusters.